mobiledgex/edge-cloud-sdk-unity/README.md

 **Getting Edge Connection Url**

-MobiledgeX SDK uses the device Location and [the device MCC-MNC code](https://developers.mobiledgex.com/getting-started/connecting-client-app#distributed-matching-engine) to connect you to the closest Edge cloudlet were you application instance is deployed.
+MobiledgeX SDK uses the device Location and [the device's MCC-MNC ID (if avaliable)](https://developers.mobiledgex.com/getting-started/connecting-client-app#distributed-matching-engine) to connect you to the closest Edge cloudlet where you application instance is deployed.

-If your carrier is not supported yet by MobiledgeX it will throw a DmeDnsException and it will connect you to  [wifi.dme](https://developers.mobiledgex.com/getting-started/connecting-client-app#distributed-matching-engine) which will connect you to the closest [regional DME](https://developers.mobiledgex.com/getting-started/connecting-client-app#distributed-matching-engine).
+If your carrier is not supported yet by MobiledgeX the SDK will throw a DmeDnsException.
+You can catch this exception and instead use WifiOnly(true) to connect to [the wifi dme](https://developers.mobiledgex.com/getting-started/connecting-client-app#distributed-matching-engine) which will connect you to the closest [regional DME](https://developers.mobiledgex.com/getting-started/connecting-client-app#distributed-matching-engine).

 ```csharp
 using MobiledgeX;